pietro-butti/LatticeGPU.jl/docs/src/dirac.md

 ```math
     \delta D_w^{SF} = (c_t -1) (\delta_{x_4,a} \psi(\vec{x}) + \delta_{x_4,T-a} \psi(\vec{x}))
 ```
 is added.
-Since the time-slice $$t=T$$ is not stored, this accounts to modifying the second and last time-slice.
+Since the time-slice $$t=T$$ is not stored, this accounts for modifying the second and last time-slice.

 Note that the Dirac operator for SF boundary conditions assumes that the value of the field